What are Open Educational Resources (OERs)?

 Materials are either in the public domain or carry one of the Creative Commons Licenses.
 Learn more about Creative Commons licensing and its definitions on their website.

 Since you may want to combine chapters or resources from various sources, finding OERs may take time and persistence, just like research.
-If you would like assistance with this, please contact Adam Mulcaster, the librarian for the Office of Open Learning.
+Contact us for more assistance!

 Where can I find OERs?